 That’s the problem with generic notifications.
 Their CTR will always be low because users just don’t connect with it nearly as effectively as something like this:

-Push Notification Mistake #11: Sending broadly targeted messages at the wrong time
+Mistake #11: Sending broadly targeted notification messages at the wrong time

 Push notification, as a marketing channel, is not the same as email marketing.
 You cannot send any message at any time and hope people will open and read it.

-Many marketers mistake push notification for a supplementary channel to email marketing.
+Many marketers mistake them for a supplementary channel to email marketing.

 Yes, it gives you an extra channel to market your product/services/brands over.
 But it is very complementary to email, rather than just providing supplementary real estate to market your products/services/brand.

-So far, we have seen the tips, the good examples, and the bad mistakes for push notifications.
+So far, we have seen the tips, the good examples, and the bad mistakes of push notifications.

 If you have been sending the same notification to all users without any regard to timing or the content, then it’s time to stop doing that.

-Take your push notifications out of the low-performing club and rethink your push notification strategy.
+Take your notifications out of the low-performing club and rethink your strategy.

 Have you used a push notification strategy before?
 How did that work out for you?
 Let us know in comments.